Proposterious/ecar-dealership/README.md

 ## What is the purpose of this repository? 🤔

  This repository contains a project that is constantly updated and/or maintained by the author ***Proposterious*** (Maddox H.) with the purpose of completing **Independent Study (CS)** coursework.
-THe project is a website that uses the Nextjs React framework with the new technologies and/or plugins: **Typescript, Tailwind CSS, Next-Auth (for Nextjs Backend)**, and *other dependencies*.
+The project is a website that uses the Nextjs React framework with the new technologies and/or plugins: **Typescript, Tailwind CSS, Next-Auth (for Nextjs Backend)**, and *other dependencies*.

 ## What is your project then? 📎